kitawee/kitawi/README.md

 )
 ```

-`param` is a map of query parameters that you can use to pass data between views.
+`param` is a map of query parameters that you can use to pass data between view.

 Example:
 A path like `/user/:id` will have a `param` map with a key of `id`.